By Meghan Brink | February 2, 2021

 "From our perspective, if the state is saying you don't have to make those cuts, then our university administration is choosing to make those cuts," said Stasi.

-Stasi fears the product of these budget cuts will be similar to cuts made in 2010, when massive cuts to the Humanities department resulted in the elimination of French, Russian, Italian, classics and theater programs.
+Stasi fears the result of these budget cuts will be similar to cuts made in 2010, when massive cuts to the Humanities department resulted in the elimination of French, Russian, Italian, classics, and theater programs.
 The metric formation in budget cuts for 2021-2022 will likely burden similar departments within humanities and fails to highlight long-term issues within these departments that cause them to fair badly on the metrics scale, said Stasi.

-“The metrics are heavily weighted to the idea of efficiency in terms of cost and benefits … which is the sciences more than liberal arts and humanities,” said Stasi.
-“The metric will look at us and say well you don’t have a diverse faculty, but the truth is we have been screaming about not having a diverse faculty for years.”
+"The metrics are heavily weighted to the idea of efficiency in terms of cost and benefits … which is the sciences more than liberal arts and humanities," said Stasi.
+"The metrics will look at us and say well you don't have a diverse faculty, but the truth is we have been screaming about not having a diverse faculty for years."